These are the requirements for celebrating a Baptism at St. Pius X:

 Your child must be age seven and older

-Your child must be in St. Pius X School or the Faith Formation program
+Your child must be in the Faith Formation program

 For information about First Communion policies in the Archdiocese of Seattle and more resources click here